Annamarie2019/ExampleDApps/README.md

 A single NFT is minted to the deployer (`0xBa86A5719722B02a5D5e388999C25f3333c7A9fb`) on each chain.

-2. To send the NFT that was originally minted at source-chain to destination-chain, run:
+2. To test it, run:

 `node scripts/test examples/nft-linker [<local|testnet>] [<source-chain>] [<destination-chain>]`